SiliconSelf/cookbook/content/docs/introduction.md

 This being a github site, I obviously am a programmer on the internet first and foremost.
-More relevant to this website, I'm also a United States Army Special Forces veteran, martial artist, and rock climber.
+More relevant to this website, I'm also a United States Army Special Forces veteran, competitive shooter, martial artist, and rock climber.
 With all of that physical activity, I've had to also fill the role of home cook to meet my personal above-average nutritional needs and I've personally found a lot of enjoyment and meditation in cooking.
 Cooking has a widespread reputation of something that is